The Outbreak of Thermal Pollution

 As previously stated, warm water contains much less oxygen than cold water.
 When oxygen levels drop, animals that fail to migrate to safety will die.

-In deeper bodies of water, the infusion of warmer water can keep oxygen from scattering into deeper layers, which may be good for microscopic organisms.
+In deeper bodies of water, the infusion of warmer water can prevent oxygen from diffusing into deeper layers, which may benefit microscopic organisms.
 However, it can be seriously lethal for other aquatic animals.

 As such, dissolved oxygen can promote the growth of algae, which, in turn, can place some aquatic plants and animals in a very dangerous condition.
-The algae bloom problem is one of the most negative side effects of thermal pollution due to the proliferation of dissolved oxygen. -
+The algal bloom problem is one of the most harmful side effects of thermal pollution, caused by the proliferation of algae. -

 Migration of Living Things